ctyeong/DAVIS-Ag/README.md

  └── 136
 ```

-Each `*.jpeg` is a RGB image of 1280x720 taken from a particular viewpoint, and `*_seg.png` is a image file of the same size that shows the corresponding pixel-wise segmentation of fruits.
+Each `*.jpeg` is a RGB image with the resolution of 1280x720 which was taken from a particular viewpoint.
+Similarly, `*_seg.png` is a image file of the same size that shows the corresponding pixel-wise segmentation of fruits.
 `annotations.json` contains all other useful labels, explained [Labels](#labels) section below.

 # Scene Environments

-Three types of plants are simulated: `Strawberry`, `Tomato`, and `Goblet Vine`, and for each type, two different scenarios are considered depending on the size of the scene.
+Three types of plant are simulated: `Strawberry`, `Tomato`, and `Goblet Vine`, and for each type, two different scenarios are considered depending on the size of the scene.

 - *Single-plant (SP)*: One single plant is positioned at the central location of the scene; Camera views from any positions are designed to always aim at the plant; Three different altitudes of view are simulated; Six actions are considered: *Forward, Backward, Left, Right, Up*, and *Down*.